On the Bloch-Kato conjecture for GSp(4): Hida families

 with the following property: for each $(n, q)$ with $n \in U \cap \ZZ_{\ge 0}$ and $0 \le q \le r_2 + n$, we have

 where $C_{n, q}$ denotes the quantity

 \end{theorem}

-\begin{proof} It follows from the results of \cite{LSZ17} that there exists a cohomology class interpolating the projections of Lemma--Flach elements $\mathcal{LE}_{\et}(\uPhi \otimes \xi)$ to the $U_{1, \Sieg}'$-ordinary part of cohomology at level $K_G^p \times\Sieg(p)$, for any prime-to-$p$ level $K_G^p$, up to modifying by factors depending on $(c_1, c_2)$ in order to kill the denominators.
+\begin{proof} It follows from the results of \cite{LSZ17} that there exists a cohomology class interpolating the projections of Lemma--Flach elements $\mathcal{LE}_{\et}(\uPhi \otimes \xi)$ to the $U_{1, \Sieg}'$-ordinary part of cohomology at level $K_G^p \times\Sieg(p)$, for any prime-to-$p$ level $K_G^p$.
 Here $\uPhi$ and $\xi$ are products of arbitrary test data away from $p$ with certain specific test data at $p$ determined by the construction.